microspectrometer/dev-kit-2020/doc/embedded-c-design.md

     - which makes the function docstring better with ;xdc
     - but it *is* possible to check if a static function is called by faking the function
-    - the function is static in the arv-target build
+    - the function is static in the avr-target build
     - but the function is not static in the test build
     - switching between the two definitions is done with macros:
         - `#ifndef LIBNAME_FAKED` surrounds the real definition